-A central theme in faculty and graduate student research has concerned questions of the everyday.
-Many of our faculty and graduate students, for example, have conducted field research in situations of turbulence and outright violence.
+The everyday.
+Many of our faculty and graduate students have conducted field research in situations of turbulence and outright violence.
 Rather than relying on tropes such as that of horror and loss of humanity under such circumstances, they have paid attention to how violence may be understood as embedded in the everyday rather than taken always as an interruption of it.
-Several of our faculty have developed overlapping theories of the everyday that have challenged dominant models of trauma theory in the understanding of social suffering.
+Several of our faculty have developed overlapping approaches to the ordinary that challenge models of social suffering that perpetuate images of abjection and marginality.

-A second theme is the anthropological critique of theories of state and economy.
-Faculty in the department have widely challenged predominantly spatial and territorial models of the state, tracing sovereignty instead at spatial and temporal margins, and showing how affect, disposition, and uncertainty can be understood as important registers of politics and economy.
-Themes relating to the material and moral forms of the state are explored in the published and ongoing work of many in the department.
-We also examine how the law, biological relatedness, and sexuality converge to render uncertain the meaning of such things as the family and paternity.
+State and economy.
+Much of the published and ongoing work of many in the department explores the material and moral forms of the state in their different guises.
+We have widely challenged predominantly spatial and territorial models of the state, tracing sovereignty instead at spatial and temporal margins, and showing how affect, disposition, and uncertainty can be understood as important registers of politics and economy.
+We also examine how echoes of historical violence have rendered uncertain the meaning of family and the experience of childhood.

-A third theme uniting our faculty is the anthropology of religion.
-Drawing on expertise in Hinduism, Buddhism, Islam (in the Middle East and South Asia, both Shi’a and Sunni), Judaism, Protestant Christianity, and “secular” philosophical traditions on issues such as asceticism, we raise conceptual questions to guide research across diverse traditions.
-Over the past three years, we have run conferences resonant with religious themes, such as “Newness and Tradition” and “Number as Inventive Frontier.”
+Religion.
+Drawing on expertise in Hinduism, Buddhism, Islam (in the Middle East and South Asia, both Shi’a and Sunni), Judaism, Christianity, and “secular” philosophical traditions on issues such as asceticism, we raise conceptual questions to guide research across diverse traditions.
 Recent publications have investigated religious intersections with the everyday, virtues and cultivation of the self, and the economy.
-New and ongoing projects examine modesty and moral regulation in relation to dress and public appearance in Iran; addictions and religion among the urban poor in Santiago; and Nigerian global commerce, divination and futures.
+New and ongoing projects examine the gendered ethics of prayer in Iran as well as the politics of naming in spaces of religious difference in the Philippines.